hassanmodev/Extend/readme.md

 # Extend

-Extend is the tool to bring your ideas into reality,

-You can use Extend to introduce new syntax/features to the language of your choice in the matter of minutes.
+Extend is the tool to bring your the syntax you want to the language of your choice.

 ## Installation
 To get started you need to install Extend using
 ```